GREEK CATHOLIC (MELKITE) CHURCH IN BAGHDAD

 - (series of articles in Arabic) in: El-Majellat el-Liturgiya 2009-2010.

 - L’intérieur des églises orientales (series of articles in Arabic) in: El-Majellat el-Liturgiya 2009-2011.

 - Couvents du Nord de l'Iraq (series of articles in Arabic) in: El-Majellat el-Liturgiya 2012-13.

 - Eastern Popular Rituals (series of articles in Arabic) in: El-Majellat el-Liturgiya 2011-2012.

 - The Unknown Painter, in: Beyn an-Nahreyn 2012 (in Arabic).

-- L’idée d’un institut de Théologie Orientale, in: Symposium on Eastern Theology, TOTT St.Joseph University Press, Beyrouth 2007.
+- L’idée d’un institut de Théologie Orientale, in: Symposium on Eastern Theology, TOTT St.Joseph University Press, Beyrouth 2007. (in french)

 - The New Chaldean Mass Liturgy.
 Update, Reform or New Creation? in: Questions Liturgiques 91(2010) p.118- 141 (in English).

 - Who is the Unknown Painter?
 XIXth-century Iconography in the Mardin-Mosul Area,in: OCP 78 (2012)203-226 (in English).

 - Vestiges d’Art Chrétien en Iraq, in: Symposium Fribourg 2011 (OLA, in French)